ralmaas/ElWiz/README.md

 Lines starting with **#[tab]** are ignored.

-One small note:
+## One small note:

-I have not handled the small "bug" in line xx:
+I have not handled the small "bug" in line ??:

 **if (topic === "tibber") {**

-This topic text have to match the content of config.yaml !
+This topic (tibber) have to match the content in config.yaml !

 Here is the link to the **real** ElWiz: https://github.com/iotux/ElWiz

+Please check this site for more files and requirements including installation instructions.

+## Small note #2
+I have also enclosed my debugging file for locating the offset in the binary stream from the Pullse Unit.